core-wg/resource-directory/draft-ietf-core-resource-directory.md

-Whenever an RD needs to provide trustworthy results to clients doing endpoint lookup, or resource lookup with filtering on the endpoint name, the RD must ensure the correctness of that data.
+Whenever an RD needs to provide trustworthy results to clients doing endpoint lookup, or resource lookup with filtering on the endpoint name, the RD must ensure that the registrant is authorized to use the given endpoint name.
-That is, it needs to verify that the registering client is authorized to use the given endpoint name, both on registration and on operations on the registration resource.
+This applies both to registration and later to operations on the registration resource.
 It is immaterial there whether the client is the registrant-ep itself or a CT is doing the registration:
-The RD can not tell, and CT may use authorization credentials authorizing only operations on that particular endpoint name, or a wider range of endpoint names.
+The RD can not tell the difference, and CTs may use authorization credentials authorizing only operations on that particular endpoint name, or a wider range of endpoint names.

 When certificates are used as authorization credentials, the sector(s) and endpoint name(s) can be transported in the subject.